 Trump is set to announce 'reciprocal' tariffs in risky move that could reshape economy

-The new tariffs coming on what Trump has called “Liberation Day” is a bid to boost US manufacturing and punish other countries for what he has said are years of unfair trade practices.
+The new tariffs, coming on what Trump has called “Liberation Day,” are a bid to boost US manufacturing and punish other countries for what he says are years of unfair trade practices.

-WASHINGTON: After weeks of White House hype and public anxiety, President Donald Trump is set Wednesday to announce a barrage of self-described “reciprocal” tariffs on friend and foe alike.
+WASHINGTON: After weeks of White House hype and public anxiety, President Donald Trump is set on Wednesday to announce a barrage of self-described reciprocal tariffs on friend and foe alike.

+But by most economists' assessments, the move threatens to plunge the economy into a downturn and upend decades-old alliances.

-The White House is exuding confidence despite the political and financial gamble being undertaken.
+The White House is exuding confidence despite the political and financial gamble.

-“April 2, 2025, will go down as one of the most important days in modern American history,” White House press secretary Karoline Leavitt said at Tuesday's briefing while adding that the new tariffs will take effect immediately.
+“April 2, 2025, will go down as one of the most important days in modern American history,” White House press secretary Karoline Leavitt said Tuesday.
+She said the new tariffs would take effect immediately.

+Details of Trump's tariff plans were unclear hours before the president's scheduled afternoon speech.
+The S&P 500 stock index sold off slightly in morning trading as investors hope to have more certainty about his agenda.

+The tariffs are expected to follow similar recent announcements of 25 per cent taxes on auto imports; levies against China, Canada and Mexico; and expanded trade penalties on steel and aluminum.

-None of the warning signs about a falling stock market or consumer sentiment turning morose have caused the administration to publicly second-guess its strategy.
+None of the warning signs about a falling stock market or consumer sentiment turning morose has caused the administration to publicly second-guess its strategy.

+White House trade adviser Peter Navarro has suggested the new tariffs would raise USD 600 billion annually, which would be the largest tax increase since World War II.

 Importers would likely pass along some of the cost of the taxes on to consumers.
-The Budget Lab at Yale University estimates that a 20% universal tariff would cost the average household an additional $3,400 to $4,200.
+The Budget Lab at Yale University estimates that a 20 per cent universal tariff would cost the average household an additional USD 3,400 to USD 4,200.

-The administration's premise is that manufacturers will quickly increase domestic production and create new factory jobs — and the White House is expressing confidence that Trump's approach is absolutely correct.
+The Republican administration's premise is that manufacturers will quickly increase domestic production and create factory jobs.

-“They're not going to be wrong,” Leavitt said.
-“It is going to work.
-And the president has a brilliant team of advisers who have been studying these issues for decades.
-And we are focused on restoring the golden age of America and making America a manufacturing superpower.”

-The bold optimism has done little to reassure the public or allies who see the import taxes as a threat.
+Based on the possibility of broad 20 per cent tariffs that have been floated by some White House aides, most analyses see an economy tarnished by higher prices and stagnation.

-Trump would single-handedly be applying these tariffs, since he has ways of legally doing so without congressional approval.
-That makes it easy for Democratic lawmakers and policymakers to criticize the Republican administration, if the uncertainty expressed by businesses and declining consumer sentiment are, in fact, signs of trouble to come.
+Trump would be applying these tariffs on his own; he has ways of doing so without congressional approval.
+That makes it easy for Democratic lawmakers and policymakers to criticise the administration if the uncertainty expressed by businesses and declining consumer sentiment are signs of trouble to come.

-Heather Boushey, who served as a member of the Biden White House's Council of Economic Advisers, noted that the less aggressive tariffs Trump imposed during his first term failed to stir the manufacturing renaissance he promised voters.
+Heather Boushey, a member of the Biden White House's Council of Economic Advisers, noted that the less aggressive tariffs Trump imposed during his first term failed to stir the manufacturing renaissance he promised voters.

 “We are not seeing indications of the boom that the president promised," Boushey said.
 “It's a failed strategy.”

-“Almost everything they do, including tariffs, it seems to me, is aimed at getting those tax cuts for the wealthy,” Schumer said Tuesday on the Senate floor.
+“Almost everything they do, including tariffs, it seems to me, is aimed at getting those tax cuts for the wealthy,” Schumer said Tuesday.

-Even Republicans who trust Trump's instincts have acknowledged that the tariffs could be disruptive to an economy with an otherwise healthy 4.1 % unemployment rate.
+Even Republicans who trust Trump's instincts have acknowledged that the tariffs could disrupt an economy with an otherwise healthy 4.1 per cent unemployment rate.

 “We'll see how it all develops,” said House Speaker Mike Johnson, R-La.
 “It may be rocky in the beginning.
 But I think that this will make sense for Americans and help all Americans.”

 Longtime trading partners are preparing their own countermeasures.
-Canada has already imposed some in response to the 25% tariffs that Trump tied to the trafficking of fentanyl.
-The European Union, in response to the steel and aluminum tariffs, put taxes on 26 billion euros' worth ($28 billion) of US goods, including on bourbon, which prompted Trump to threaten a 200% tariff on European alcohol.
+Canada has imposed some in response to the 25 per cent tariffs that Trump tied to the trafficking of fentanyl.
+The European Union, in response to the steel and aluminum tariffs, put taxes on 26 billion euros' worth (USD 28 billion) of US goods, including on bourbon, which prompted Trump to threaten a 200 per cent tariff on European alcohol.

-The flip side, of course, is that Americans also have the incomes to choose to buy designer gowns by French fashion houses and autos from German manufacturers, whereas World Bank data show the EU has lower incomes per capita than the United States.
+The flip side is that Americans also have the incomes to choose to buy designer gowns by French fashion houses and autos from German manufacturers, whereas World Bank data show the EU has lower incomes per capita than the US.

 “Europe has not started this confrontation,” said European Commission President Ursula von der Leyen.
 “We do not necessarily want to retaliate but, if it is necessary, we have a strong plan to retaliate and we will use it.”